 Skiathos Dog Welfare Association Situated right up in the hills of Skiathos, the dog shelter has looked after the health of stray dogs on the island since 1995 and has a focus on rehoming.
 It is possible to walk the dogs at the dog shelter from 9.30-12.30 each morning, which can be a really rewarding experience.
 My tip would be to try and get there as early as possible as it can get very busy even outside of peak season.

-Skiathos Cat Welfare Association is a charity very close to my heart having seen the improvement in the health of the street cats even in the 5 years since I have been visiting Skiathos.
+Skiathos Cat Welfare Association is a charity very close to my heart having seen the improvement in the health of the street cats in the 10 years since I have been visiting Skiathos.
 There has been a strong focus on neutering and rehoming in recent years which has had the desired result and the cats that remain are much healthier.

 Healthy, neutered cats in the streets of town